vesterheim/vesterheim.github.io/join-give/recognition/valhalla-society/profiles/heitmann--helen.md

 Along with her teaching, Helen was a community leader and a writer.
 She authored roughly 70 publications in professional and popular journals and co-authored 5 books relating to the teaching of physical education.

 Her desire to educate was not limited to youth physical education.
 Helen also cared deeply about her Norwegian heritage and longed to share it with everyone.
-She chronicled the works of her grandfather, Norwegian sculptor Sigvald Asbjørnsen, in From Fjord to Prairie: Norwegian-Americans in the Midwest, 1825 – 1975, donated the bronze casting named “Anitra’s Dance” to the museum, and bequeathed a gift to Vesterheim for the acquisition, conservation, and display of Sigvald’s art.
+She chronicled the works of her grandfather, Norwegian sculptor Sigvald Asbjørnsen, in _From Fjord to Prairie: Norwegian-Americans in the Midwest, 1825 – 1975;_ donated the bronze casting by Asbjørnsen, named “Anitra’s Dance,” to the museum; and bequeathed a gift to Vesterheim for the acquisition, conservation, and display of Asbjørnsen's art.

-Helen’s long-time dedication to the museum and her devotion to her grandfather’s legacy will be celebrated this fall, beginning with the exhibition opening in September and highlighted by a ribbon-cutting ceremony for the Asbjørnsen Gallery in October by Her Majesty Queen Sonja of Norway.
-The exhibition honoring Sigvald’s works was made possible through the Helen M. Heitmann Charitable Remainder Trust, a fund established by Helen in 1996.
+Helen’s long-time dedication to the museum and her devotion to her grandfather’s legacy were  celebrated in 2011 with the first show in the Asbjørnsen Gallery—an exhibition honoring Asbjørnsen's works, highlighted by a ribbon-cutting ceremony for the gallery by Her Majesty Queen Sonja of Norway.